go-loki/loki-layout-advanced/README.md

 ## License

-Nunu is released under the MIT License.
+Hasaki is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.